Bearhand Physical Therapy

 How many treatments are needed?

-More often, once a week for several weeks is beneficial, tapering off as needed.
 Long-standing issues may benefit from intensive treatment, even daily for a week or two.

 How to pay